yahiahzamzam/practice-python-exercises/README.md

 There is absolutely no reason for you to check them out.

-They are here for the sole purpose of practicing git and acting as a highlight of my first ever days in learing cs and programing
+They are here for the sole purpose of me practicing git and acting as a highlight of my first ever days in learing cs and programing

 I don't know.